planttheidea/moize/README.md

 const memoized = moize.profile('profile-name')(fn);
 ```

-**NOTE**: You must be collecting statistics for this option to take effect.
+**NOTE**: You must be collecting statistics for this option to provide value, as it is the identifier used for statistics collection.

 ## serializer